Anniepoo/swiplchrtut/index.md

 Conclusion
 ----------

-With some preliminaries out of the way, we're ready to dive into [The Basics of CHR](basics.html)
+With some preliminaries out of the way, we're ready to dive into link:basics.html[The Basics of CHR]